 Most questions qualify as "closed" if they use fixed responses or pre-determined answer options:

-If you want a deeper walkthrough of open formats, see our guide to writing open-ended questions.
+Here's a quick side-by-side comparison of open-ended and closed-ended questions, but if you want a deeper walkthrough of open formats, see our guide to writing open-ended questions.

 Combining open- and closed-questions is common practice in a survey, but can be especially powerful if you have one immediately following the other.